Everything VoiceMenu does

 Delivery & collection

-Zones, slots, and tools that support your drivers.
+Mileage-based delivery areas, time slots, and tools that support your drivers.

 Where configured, customers see sensible progress for their slot or delivery-so the team spends less time on ad-hoc “where is my order?” calls.
 Driver and dispatch still work from the delivery driver staff interface.